 Advisory councils are structured groups of patients, family members, staff and physicians that meet regularly to provide constructive feedback on a range of topics affecting the patient and family experience.

-Most advisory councils meet monthly or quarterly, with meetings held in the early evening or on Saturday mornings.
-UW Health currently has active PFACs dedicated to each of the following topics:
+Most advisory councils meet monthly or quarterly, either virtually or a combination of in-person with a virtual option.
+We currently has active Patient and Family Advisory Councils (PFACs) dedicated to each of the following topics:

 American Family Children's Hospital

 Community Advisory Council (CAC)

 Cystic fibrosis (pediatric)

 We are in the process of developing additional councils to ensure we are gathering diverse patient feedback throughout our system.